techsenger/patternfx/README.md

-# Techsenger MVVM4FX
+# Techsenger PatternFX

-Techsenger MVVM4FX is a compact, practical framework for building JavaFX applications with the MVVM pattern.
-It provides practical solutions to the most challenging problems of MVVM, including dynamic component composition, lifecycle management, and component state ownership.
-The framework supplies all necessary interfaces and base class implementations for creating components, which serve as the fundamental units of the MVVM pattern.
-Examples of components include tabs, dialog windows, toolbars, image viewers, help pages, and more.
+Techsenger PatternFX is a compact, practical, component-oriented framework for building JavaFX applications using an extended MVVM pattern.
+It provides a complete architectural solution that addresses the limitations of classical MVVM while preserving its core strengths.
+With PatternFX, you can easily solve the most challenging MVVM problems, including dynamic component composition, lifecycle management, and component state ownership.
+The framework supplies all the necessary interfaces and base class implementations for creating components.
+Examples of such components include tabs, dialog windows, toolbars, image viewers, help pages, and more.

 As a real example of using this framework, see [TabShell](https://github.com/techsenger/tabshell) project.